jorjazo/tinydesk-tracker/QUICKSTART.md

 ## 📊 What Happens on First Run

-1. Application creates `data/` directory
+1. Connects to PostgreSQL database (Docker Compose starts it automatically)
-2. Initializes SQLite database
+2. Creates database schema automatically
 3. Performs initial fetch of all Tiny Desk videos
 4. Starts web server on port 5000
 5. Schedules automatic updates (every 30 minutes by default)